obsidianmd/obsidian-api/README.md

 - `description` the long description of your plugin.
 - `isDesktopOnly` whether your plugin uses NodeJS or Electron APIs.
 - `authorUrl` (optional) a URL to your own website.
-- `donation` (optional) a link for users to donation to show appreciation and support plugin development.
+- `fundingUrl` (optional) a link for users to donation to show appreciation and support plugin development.

 `main.js`